ticogarcia/boiledegg/README.md

 ## Getting Started with Development

 This project is built of of [Angular 7](https://angular.io/), a web development framework built by google.
 We use [Angular Material](https://material.angular.io/) for front end components, and [Google Firebase](https://firebase.google.com/) for authentication and database.
 Interested in contributing?
 Fork this repository or send me a message on gitter to start working.

+If you find a bug or have an idea for a feature,

 To get started with development, you must first install all the necessary dependencies.
 To install all of them, run `npm install`.